anagri/genai-finetuning-hackathon/training-data/chatbots-4.md

 Below is an instruction that describes a task.
 Write a response that appropriately completes the request.

 ### Instruction:
-Use ConversationSummaryMemory to store a brief summary of a conversation, and then load this memory.
+Extend your memory system from the LangChain library to create a summary of the conversation over time using ConversationSummaryMemory.

 ### Response:
 ```python